anwar-hegazy/mdp_stuff/electronics/intro_to_electronics.md

 ### Intro to Electronics
-*Disney, Casey Anderson*
+*Summer 2014, Casey Anderson*

-Working in the Arduino environment necessarily involves at least a basic understanding of electronics.

-So, What is electricity?

-Electricity is any flow of electrons
+Electricity = the flow of electrons.

-How do we measure electricity?
-Or, what are we referring to when we measure?
-We need to be able to say how many electrons were in the flow.

-For example, let's think of the flow of water through a pipe.
-More specifically, let's imagine that we have a tank of water (atop a tall building), a pipe coming out of it, and a bucket of water.
-What would we want to know about these things?
+In order to measure electricity, one needs to be able to figure out the number of electroncs in "the flow."

+*For Example*
+There is a large tank of water (atop a very tall building).
+This tank has a pipe coming out of it that is capable of distributing water to a small bucket on the ground below (next to the building).
+For the time being, the pipe has a stopper of some sort in one end.

-Furthermore, let's say that the water has an evenly distributed number of dust particles in it.
-For example, there are 10 specks of dust in ever cubic centimeter of water...
+The water in the tank has an evenly distributed number of dust particles in it (in this case, 10 specks of dust in ever cubic centimeter of water).

 If x amount of water flows through the pipe, we can calculate the number of specks of dust which have flowed through the pipe.